 In the long run, years ago, I turned my back on family with no regrets because it became a mess.
 But being away from them has given me time to reflect on my ancestry from the Short/Chamberlain and in particular, her side McMillan/Burgess since she didn’t know that much about them and me being me, I wanted to complete “Me”.

 So I ventured on a trip down ancestry lane years ago and have made many discoveries on my maternal side which are now verified going as far back as the 1400’s including the fact her father was not of Irish blood but of Scottish blood instead.
 I have touched base with many decedents and cousins alike and it has been a homecoming for me.

-Everytime I look at that painting I look at it’s memories in my eyes as this: It is a memory of laughter from my Grandmother Short in her home in San Francisco.
+Everytime I look at that painting I look at it’s memories in my eyes like this: It is a memory of laughter from my Grandmother Short in her home in San Francisco.
 It is a memory of a snort and a growl from my Grandfather Short.
-It is a memory of that cable car and hearing it’s bell clang.
+It is a memory of that cable car and hearing its bell clanging.
 It is a memory of looking out the telescope that was permanently planted in the living room there.
 It is a memory of a snicker from Dad and a loving memory for himself when he got to hang the painting in his home when his parents died.
 It was his memory as he grew up with it.
 It is a memory of dinners with silverware given to my Great Great Great Grandfather Chamberlain by a society in S. F. where the Governor attended just for him.
 It is a memory of these paintings that I looked at during boring conversations that saved me from being a disgrace at the table.
 It is a memory of my mother’s worried look that one of us kids was going to embarrass her.
-It is and has a memory of my life now and I smile everytime I look at it, every single day with a new memory of my life and a recall of the past.
+It is and has a memory of my life now and I smile every time I look at it, every single day with a new memory of my life and a recall of the past.

 It is Home now.